SixArm/rust-101/src/topics/concepts/design-patterns.md

     .build();
 ```

+<div style="page-break-before:always"></div>

-## Observer
+## Observer design pattern

-Observer: The observer pattern allows one object to notify others of its state changes.
+The observer design pattern allows one object to notify others of its state changes.
 In Rust, this can be implemented using Rust's channels or event emitters.
 For example:

 ```rust
 use std::sync::mpsc::channel;